EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_1.md

 ### Analyzing data from files
 Undoubtedly, we really couldn't do cool statistics in R without importing data from the outside world.
 For example, in Step 3 we saw that you could manually input all of the data into an R object, but clearly this is highly inefficient for large datasets.
 Luckily, R in combination with other packages, can read-in just about any type of file format.

-In Step 4, we'll go over how to read-in data from common text file formats, comma-delimited and tab-delimited.
+In this step, we'll go over how to read-in data from common text file formats, comma-delimited and tab-delimited.
 We'll introduce you to typical results from microbiome and resistome analysis by going over:
-* count matrices
+* count tables
 * annotation files (taxonomic and for AMR)
 * sample metadata